zulip/zulip/templates/zerver/help/deactivate-your-account.md

 Please note that you cannot register a Zulip account using the email address of a deactivated account.

-In addition, if you're the only administrator in the realm, you cannot deactivate your account; you need to make another user an administrator first before you can deactivate your account.
+In addition, if you're the only administrator in the organization, you cannot deactivate your account; you need to make another user an administrator first before you can deactivate your account.

 ## Reactivating an account

-If you regret deactivating your account, you can ask a Zulip realm administrator to [reactivate](/help/deactivate-or-reactivate-a-user#reactivate-a-user) your account.
+If you regret deactivating your account, you can ask a Zulip organization administrator to [reactivate](/help/deactivate-or-reactivate-a-user#reactivate-a-user) your account.